pramodboda/JavaScript-Roadmap-2020/7-Scope/scope.md

 ## Local/Function/Block Scope

+If a variable is declared inside a code block `{...}`, it’s only visible inside that block.

 Function scope means that parameters and variables defined in a function are visible everywhere within the function, but are not visible outside of the function.

 Consider the next function that auto-executes, called IIFE.
 ```javascript